AndreasMadsen/cluster-vhost/README.md

         "ssl" : "./Sites/ssl/",

         //If and only if a ssl property is set you can use https, else it will fallback to false.
-        //You can in this object specify what the virtual host router should listen, just like the http object.
+        //You can in this object specify what the virtual host router should listen on, just like the http object.
         "https" : {

             //By default if the ssl property is set it will listen for https requests on 127.0.0.1:8002